-With Valentine’s Day just around the corner, now is the perfect time to get special children’s books to give and read.
+With Valentine’s Day just around the corner, stock up on the best children’s books to read with kids.

 From sweet to silly to yes, even gross, find the best kids’ books for the holiday.

 I’ve divided the books into board books for babies and toddlers, picture books for preschool age up to upper elementary, and activity books for elementary and up.

 Counting Kisses: A Kiss & Read Book by Karen Katz